groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/delete/pptx.en.md

 platform_tag: "java"

 ############################# Head ############################
-head_title: "Delete signatures from PPTX using Java"
+head_title: "Remove signatures from PPTX using Java"
-head_description: "Deletion of Digital, Barcode, Text, Image, Metadata signatures from signed PPTX documents can be performed easily using GroupDocs.Signature for Java."
+head_description: "Removing of Digital, Barcode, Text, Image, Metadata signatures from signed PPTX documents can be performed easily using GroupDocs.Signature for Java."

 ############################# Header ############################
-title: "Remove signatures from PPTX"
+title: "Delete signatures from PPTX"
 description: "Our solution not only allows you to sign business documents but also provides the capability to locate and remove various types of signatures using GroupDocs.Signature for Java."
 subtitle: "GroupDocs.Signature for Java"